-Once you have the software up and running you will notice that there is a menu item under CHART PLOTS labeled SMITH CHART.
+Once you have the software up and running you will notice that there is a new menu item labeled SMITH CHART.
 For those of you unfamiliar with the Smith Chart, it is a means by which to graphically represent a lot of data simultaneously.
 To describe, in depth, the workings of the Smith Chart would require a whole book.
 Many have written such texts and they are available where ever you buy your technical texts.
-There is one link at the bottom of this page.
-However, a guick overview is in order here.
+There is a partial list of links at the bottom of this page.
+How ever, a quick overview is in order here.